csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 5. You will only reference the work you did in your resume, interviews, etc. You agree to not share the code or software in any capacity with anyone unless your partner has agreed to it.

 **Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

+We will be building upon previous projects and add additional features as requested from our partner.

+Technology/framework/library:
+Front-end:
+Back-end:
+For the web app, we will be using Apache 2.0 as the server and Salesforce as the database.

 We had a discussion pertaining to the Intellectual Property Confidentiality Agreement with our partner.
 The organization decided to provide us with a level 4 approval, which is described as follows: